fabianaiolfi/eu-policy-feedback/README.md

 - [ ] Scrape EUROVOC descriptors ([example](https://eur-lex.europa.eu/legal-content/EN/LSU/?uri=CELEX:32009L0034&qid=1720174976038))

 ### To Do
 - [ ] Which laws have summaries?
 When does the EU decide to summarise a legislation?
+Are more recent policies more likely to be summarised?

 ## Latent Semantic Scaling (LSS)
 - LSS is a method to measure the semantic similarity of terms to a set of seed words